Indexing Form Instructions

 - To highlight that EYB has corrected a typo in the title:

 e.g. EYB has corrected a typo in the recipe title, which appears in the book as "Chicken with brocolli."

-- To help the user locate a recipe that is not listed in the back-of-the-book index:
+- To help the user locate a recipe that is difficult to find by the page number alone:

 e.g. This recipe appears in the book as a variation of “Tibetan rice pudding.”

 e.g. This recipe appears in a "Tips" sidebar.

 - To flag a discrepancy between the recipe title and the ingredient list: